-Intentions are sometimes a sentence stating what is at stake and what change we want.
+Sometimes intentions state what is at stake and what change is wanted.
 Here's the intention from the 1981 Spiral Dance:

 "Remembering the dead and the threatened Earth, we reclaim the power of magic to transform despair into hope and action."